Liz Greene

-Liz Greene (born 4 September 1946) is an American-British astrologer, psychologist and author.
+Liz Greene (born 4 September 1946) is an American-British astrologer and author.
 Her father was born in London, and her mother in the United States.

 Career

-Greene is one of the chief writers for astro.com the website for her company Astrodienst.
+Greene is one of the chief writers for astro.com, the website for her company Astrodienst.

-Greene has written several astrology books based on Jungian psychology and other forms of depth psychology, contributing to an application of astrology called Psychological astrology.
-She relocated to the UK, then to Zürich, Switzerland to continue her work.
-Since 2004 she has again been living in the UK.
+Greene has written several astrology books based on Jungian psychology and other forms of depth psychology, contributing to an application of astrology called "Psychological astrology".

 In 1985 Greene started co-operating with Alois Treindl, founder of Swiss-based Astrodienst, on the development of computer-generated horoscopes, which would present a person with a chart synthesis, simulating Greene's own method of horoscope interpretation during a personal reading.
-Two years later, in 1987, they presented the Psychological Horoscope Analysis, which was followed by several other interpretations.
-Greene remains Astrodienst's most popular author.
+In 1987, they presented the Psychological Horoscope Analysis, which was followed by several other interpretations.

 With Howard Sasportas, Greene co-founded the Centre for Psychological Astrology in London.
 After Sasportas' death in 1992, astrologer Charles Harvey took over as co-director, until his death in 2000.
 Greene continues directing the organisation.
 In addition, she also directs CPA Press, a publishing company that focuses on specialist astrological works.

-Greene has been one of the most consistently popular astrologers of the 20th century.
-Almost all of her many books remain in print.
-Greene became quickly famous with the publication, by Weiser, of Saturn: A New Look at an Old Devil, in 1976, in which she applied Jungian psychology to revise the image of Saturn as a planet of misfortune, recasting it in a more Jungian image that has continued to be very popular into the 21st century.
+Greene's book Saturn: A New Look at an Old Devil (1976), applied Jungian psychology to revise the image of Saturn as a planet of misfortune, recasting it in a more Jungian image.

-Greene wrote a historical novel in 1980, The Dreamer of the Vine, dealing with the themes of Nostradamus and Jesus bloodline.
+Greene wrote a historical novel in 1980, The Dreamer of the Vine, dealing with the themes of Nostradamus and the Jesus bloodline.
 Her remaining books have been on topics applying principles of psychoanalysis to astrology (Psychological astrology).
 Many are transcripts of her lectures, and many are co-authored, especially with Howard Sasportas.

-In addition to giving frequent lectures and directing a certificate programme in psychological astrology, Greene has continued to produce many books, all of which are now published by her own company, the CPA Press.
-She has also co-authored, with Juliet Sharman-Burke, a deck of tarot cards, the Mythic Tarot.
+In addition to giving lectures and directing a certificate programme in psychological astrology, Greene has continued to produce many books, all of which are now published by her own company, the CPA Press.
+She has also co-authored, with Juliet Sharman-Burke, a deck of tarot cards, the "Mythic Tarot".